Don’t Fall for These 7 Common Elderly Phone Scams

 2. Investments Scams

-While most seniors were victim of tech support scams, investment scams proved to be costliest to the elderly with losses exceeding $1.2 Billion in loss in 2023.
+While most seniors were victim of tech support scams, investment scams proved to be costliest with losses exceeding $1.2 Billion in loss in 2023.

 These types of elderly phone scams involve promises of big payouts and guaranteed returns by tricking you into investing money.